tefkah/emacs-docs-converter/pages/Defining-Images.md

     This function provides a convenient way to find an image satisfying one of a list of image specifications `specs`.

     Each specification in `specs` is a property list with contents depending on image type.
-All specifications must at least contain the properties `:type type` and either `:file file`<!-- /@w --> or `:data data`<!-- /@w -->, where `type` is a symbol specifying the image type, e.g., `xbm`, `file` is the file to load the image from, and `data` is a string containing the actual image data.
+All specifications must at least contain the properties `:type type` and either `:file file` or `:data data`, where `type` is a symbol specifying the image type, e.g., `xbm`, `file` is the file to load the image from, and `data` is a string containing the actual image data.
 The first specification in the list whose `type` is supported, and `file` exists, is used to construct the image specification to be returned.
 If no specification is satisfied, `nil` is returned.

     The image is looked for in `image-load-path`.